ishaqBBC/blog/blog/content/blog/2024-04-19-aws-Route53-overview.md

 ## TLDR

-date
+Amazon route 53 is a DNS , transforming human readable donmain names into IP addresses.
+Its highly scalable and avialable.
+Used to route traffic to difference instances.
+You can either host on a private or pubic zone.

 ## Introduction

-Welcome to our comprehensive guide to Amazon Route 53.
+Welcome to our guide to Amazon Route 53.
 In this post, we will delve into the core concepts of Route 53, Its a [DNS](https://magicishaqblog.netlify.app/2024-03-12-aws-58-DNS-name/).
 And knowing it is essential for the exam.

 ![route 53 icon](/blog/src/images/59/59-1.svg)